KittyGarrison/Playwright-Cucumber-Exercise/PROCESS.md

 - Context:
   - Debugging purchase test around fillCheckoutInfo step by examining selector options
 - Actions:
+  - set selectors.setTestIdAttribute('data-test') once the Before hook to standardize getByTestId usage across steps
-  - While debugging I updated Playwright and some dependencies in the lockfile, which I am reverting to keep the PR clean.
+  - While debugging I updated Playwright and some dependencies in the lockfile, which I am reverting to keep the PR clean
 - Findings/Decisions:
-  - Discovered a selector exists for `getTestById`
+  - Discovered a selector exists for `getByTestId`
     - this project has many test IDs and I would like to refactor to use that selector where possible
     - found conflicting info on how to convert the default `data-testid`
       - https://playwright.dev/docs/api/class-testoptions#test-options-test-id-attribute